Business Podcasting – Part 1: The Benefits of Starting a Podcast

 7 Benefits of Starting a Podcast for Your Small Business

 In 2006, when podcasting was still in its infancy, only 22% of adults in the U.S. were aware that podcasting existed (based on statistics from Statista).
-Fast forward to 2022, and that percentage has grown to 78%.
+Fast forward to today, and that percentage has grown significantly.

-Today, approximately 120 million people in the U.S. alone listen to podcasts regularly.
+Now, there are more than 100 million podcast listeners in the U.S. alone.
 That’s a staggering number that business owners shouldn’t ignore.
 If your goal is to expand your reach, this platform is one you might want to exploit.

 When you do it right, here are some of the benefits of starting a podcast that you’ll get to enjoy…